 The risk is that one legislature would be able to lower its food safety standards and animal welfare standards, and force the other nations, which would have no recourse, to accept goods and services produced on that basis— in other words, a race to the bottom.
 The Secretary of State talks about levelling up, but there is a real risk of levelling down.
 That is not in the interests of consumers, workers or businesses, and it does not adequately respect devolution.
 For Northern Ireland, if standards in the UK diverge significantly below those of the EU, there is a real risk that checks on food and other products going from Great Britain to Northern Ireland would increase in parallel.

-The Secretary of State must, in the course of this consultation, provide better answers for how we avoid that race to the bottom, so let me ask him four specific questions.
+The Secretary of State must, in the course of this consultation, provide better answers to how we avoid that race to the bottom, so let me ask him four specific questions.
 First, will he explain what is the mechanism, if any, by which the four nations of the UK will agree minimum standards that respect the voice of each nation?
 He mentions the common frameworks process and an ongoing process of dialogue, but he must realise that that is superseded by the White Paper, which simply states that the lowest standard among the nations wins.
 If the framework process is to prevent that danger, how will it be incorporated into legislation?

 Secondly, there needs to be a means of resolving disputes that can command confidence.
 The White Paper states: